rrenode/craftworkgames.github.io/docs/features/tweening/tweening.md

                 .Easing(EasingFunctions.Linear);
 ```

-Next we add the Tweener to the update loop
+Next, we add the Tweener to the update loop
 ```csharp
 protected override void Update(GameTime gameTime)
 {